tpetricek/tomasp.net/source/blog/2018/programming-interaction.md

 has a first-class support for [copy and paste](http://www.subtext-lang.org/OOPSLA06.pdf).

-A curious reference that is well worth reading is the 1983 paper [First Steps Towards Inferential Programming](?) by William Scherlis and Dana Scott.
+A curious reference that is well worth reading is the 1983 paper [First Steps Towards Inferential Programming](https://www.semanticscholar.org/paper/First-Steps-Towards-Inferential-Programming-Scherlis-Scott/c07a69e65cabfa015d19730a02d2140cc9709a56) by William Scherlis and Dana Scott.
 As far as I can tell, nobody ever took the next steps.
 The paper shares the motivation with this blog post.
 To quote _"Our basic premise is that the ability to construct and modify programs will not improve without a new and comprehensive look at the entire programming process."_ The authors note that existing